puppet-be/puppet-be.github.com/_posts/2014-02-04-Test-Driven-Development-And-Puppet-Talk.md

 Doing so, I hope to fill the gap of documentation about TDD, puppet rspec and Types and Providers, but I really need your help.

-Next talk I do on some puppet event will be : "Test Driven Development and Puppet - Part2"
+Next talk I do on some puppet event will be : **Test Driven Development and Puppet - Part2**